haseena97/carbon_footprint_proj/README.md

 ## Data Cleaning
 Some of the features have more than 40% missing values, so I needed to impute them so that it was usable for our model.
 I also made the following changes and created the following variables:
 - Impute missing values using `front-fill`, `backward-fill`, `Multiple Imputation by Chained Equations (MICE)` and `spline interpolation`.
-- Made a new column for vehicles' average age ratio
-- Made a new column for vehicles' average efficiency
+- Made columns for vehicles' average age and average efficiency
-- Made a new column for vehicles' age to efficiency ratio
+- Made column for vehicles' age to efficiency ratio
-- Made a new column for vehicles' age to efficiency ratio
+- Added a column for vehicles' average maintenance cost to petroluem demand ratio
+## EDA
+I looked at the distributions of the data which are all numerical variables.
+Below are a few highlights: